Embarcadero/IB.NETDataProvider/README.md

 ## EFCore and primary driver brought up to Fb 10.x equivalent

-## Better EFCore 8.0 support
+## Better EFCore 6.0 support

-## EFCOre is now .NET 8.0 only, if you need Net 6.0 support use 7.14.6 (which supports EFCore 6.0 also)
+## EFCore is now .NET 8.0 only, if you need Net 6.0 support use 7.14.6 (which supports EFCore 6.0 also)

 ## Primary driver now supports Async calls.